Article 14 won't implement itself.

 The compliance deadlines have started.

 Not regulated?
-If your AI affects real lives, good oversight is still good practice.
+If your AI affects real lives, building systems people can trust isn't optional.

 About the name